Main content | back to top

 Personal and process safety

-People who work for Shell drive more than 1.1 billion kilometres a year to deliver fuel and other products, and help maintain our operations.
+People who work for Shell drive nearly 1 billion kilometres a year to deliver fuel and other products, and help maintain our operations.
 Some build new plants in extreme conditions, work on remote offshore platforms, or run refineries and chemical plants.
 Keeping people safe is our top priority.
 We aim to have zero fatalities and no incidents that harm our employees, contractors or neighbours, or put our facilities at risk.

 Toolbox meeting at the Qarn Alam EOR project